 If she fails, Mollie will not survive – if she’s lucky.
 When it comes to time travel, the alternatives to death are far worse.

 Mollie has but one night to change the histories of the dead and plot the course for her own future.

 She is running out of time, and into the haunted heart of the Blue Alice.

 “Mehitobel Wilson (no relation) doesn’t write nearly enough, so something new from her is a cause for celebration.
 LAST NIGHT AT THE BLUE ALICE reveals a writer in full control of her considerable talents.
 The unique premise lifts it far above other tales of hauntings as each character comes alive on the page and pulls you in.
 Do not miss this.” – F. Paul Wilson, author of The Keep, The Tomb, and the Repairman Jack series (the Adversary Cycle.)

 “Think of Bel Wilson as a Ralph Ellison or a J.D.
 Salinger of Horror.
 She takes a long time to write a story but the result is always worth the wait.
 The result is always groundbreaking.
 She manipulates prose the way Munch, Bosch, and Goya manipulated brush strokes.
 With mere words she chisels art out of darkness, and these exceptional skills couldn’t be better exemplified than in LAST NIGHT AT THE BLUE ALICE, likely the most intriguing and original horror-fantasy book I’ve ever read.”

 –Edward Lee, author of THE DUNWICH ROMANCE, HEADER, and THE BIGHEAD

-October 2015, Bedlam Press: this novella is available from Bedlam Press in a signed, lettered hardcover edition (sold out), and in a trade paperback edition with black & white interior art.
-Order yours here, or select one of the shops below for an e-copy.
+October 2015, Bedlam Press: this novella was available from Bedlam Press in a signed, lettered hardcover edition (sold out), and in a trade paperback edition with black & white interior art.